versia-pub/docs/docs/federation/user-discovery.md

 - `uuid`: The UUID of the user that the server is trying to discover.
 - `example.com`: The domain of the server that the user is on.
 This is usually the domain of the server.
 This can also be a subdomain of the server, such as `lysand.example.com`.

 This format is reminiscent of the `acct` format used by ActivityPub, but with a UUID instead of a username.
-Users should typically not use the `id` of an actor to identify it, but instead its `username`.
+Users will typically not use the `id` of an actor to identify it, but instead its `username`: servers **MUST** only use the `id` to identify actors.

 ---